Learn more about Drug & Alcohol Detox at Allure Detox.

 Individual Counseling

-The therapist’s job will be to help you take a close look at what happened to you in the past.
-Then, you will be able to see that the past is affecting the way that you are living your life today.
+The therapist’s job will be to help you closely examine what happened to you in the past.
+Then, you will be able to see that the past is affecting how you live your life today.
 Another part of individual counseling is developing goals that you hope to achieve.
 For example, you may want to learn how you can abstain from drugs or alcohol.
-Individual counseling gives you a place where you will have someone by your side at all times so that you can accomplish your goals with plans that you create together.
+Individual counseling gives you a place where you will always have someone by your side so that you can accomplish your goals with plans you create together.

 The reason that you or your loved one became addicted to substances may be because of past trauma or negative experiences that are haunting you to this day.
 These would be the “underlying issues” that drove you toward your substance of choice.
 Individual therapy is an excellent place to confront these underlying issues.